-Alberta Education is working in collaboration with education partners to implement programs and initiatives to close the achievement gap between First Nations, Métis and Inuit students, and all Alberta students.
+Alberta Education is working in collaboration with education partners to implement programs and initiatives to improve education outcomes and create opportunities for First Nations, Métis and Inuit students in Alberta.

 This includes work to:

 - provide supports for First Nations, Métis and Inuit student success

 - ensure all Alberta students are knowledgeable, understanding and respectful of the rich diversity of First Nations, Métis and Inuit cultures